atm-bankomat/i-forgot/cascading-tests.md

 ### react to that build completion

 Not started.
 When that build completes, push a status to the original upstream commit, success or fail.

+### clean up

+When the upstream PR is closed, unpublish the npm module.
+Submit a PR for the downstream branch!